-During the course of performing application delivery tasks, Avi Service Engines (SEs) may run into some form of resource exhaustion.
-This may be due to CPU, memory, or packets per second.
-To increase the capacity of a load-balanced virtual service, Avi Vantage needs to increase the amount of resources dedicated to the virtual service.
-The Avi Controller can migrate a virtual service to an unused SE, or scale out the virtual service across multiple SEs for even greater capacity.
+Avi Service Engines may run into CPU, memory, or pps resource exhaustion while performing application delivery tasks.
+To increase the capacity of a load-balanced virtual service, Avi Vantage needs to increase the resources dedicated to the virtual service.
+The Avi Controller can migrate a virtual service to an unused Service Engine, or scale out the virtual service across multiple SEs for even greater capacity.
 This allows multiple active SEs to concurrently share the workload of a single virtual service.

 Avi Vantage Data Plane Scaling Methods

-Avi Vantage supports three techniques by which to scale data plane performance.
+Avi Vantage supports three techniques to scale data plane performance.

 - Vertical scaling of individual SE performance

 - Native horizontal scaling of SEs in a group